Call-for-Code-for-Racial-Justice/FairChange/readme.md

-# Fair Change Starter Kit
+# Fair Change Solution Starter
 This solution starter was created by technologists from IBM.
 The goals of this starter kit is to provide a solution for the theme of Police & Judicial Reform and Accountability.

 ## Authors